Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 The Cost of Unexamined Anger

-Unexamined anger consumes cognitive bandwidth.
-It interferes with sleep, productivity, and connection.
-In places where outrage is constantly accessible, anger can become habitual.
+Unexamined anger takes up mental space.
+It can interfere with sleep, productivity, and relationships.
+In places where outrage is always available, anger can become a habit.

-But anger is not supposed to be a constant state.
-It is meant to alert you to something important.
+But anger isn’t meant to be a constant state.
+It’s supposed to alert you to something important.

 When you notice, accept, and manage anger well, it can help you.
 Anger can help you set boundaries, see what matters to you, and make changes.